Categories

 • Step 1: Technical Requirement Specification (TRS): Before talking to any vendor, we define exactly what your plant needs based on your local water source and target market (PET vs. HORECA Glass).
 This creates the “boundary” ( and detailed specification ) for every machine.

 • Step 3: Direct Negotiation & AMC Setup: You buy directly.
-I help you negotiate not just the price, but the Service Level Agreement (SLA) and Annual Maintenance Contract (AMC).
+We help you negotiate not just the price, but the Service Level Agreement (SLA) and Annual Maintenance Contract (AMC).
 This ensures you have a direct “SOS” line to the factory, not a middleman.

 • Step 4: Integration & Boundary Mapping: During installation, we define the “Handshake” between machines.
 We ensure the Blowing machine talks perfectly to the RFC Machine, with clear technical SOPs so that troubleshooting is process-based, not “guesswork.”

 • Step 5: Owner Empowerment & Handover: This is where the mentoring peaks.
-I stay with you until you (and your team) understand the logic of every valve and sensor.
+We stay with you until you (and your team) understand the logic of every valve and sensor.
 By the time we finish, you aren’t just an “owner”—you are a “technically-sound operator” who can manage the plant for the next 20 years.

 Ready to Build a Process-Driven Water Business?